 - I assisted with the Microsoft Technology Education And Literacy In Schools program for two years, helping students prepare for the AP Computer Science A test.

-- I have worked at Tableau/Salesforce.com as a software engineer since 2012.
+- I have worked as a professional software engineer since 2012.

 How are your lessons structured?